 CDC investigates deaths associated with (but not necessarily caused by) Lyme disease

-A year after their 2013 report, CDC scientists followed up to attempt to determine frequency of Lyme carditis-associated death.
+CDC scientists also attempted to determine frequency of Lyme carditis-associated death.

 Among 121,894 cases reported during 1995–2013 (120,198 cases with any form of Lyme disease and 1,696 cases with carditis specified), 702 (0.6%) died from all causes within a year of Lyme disease diagnosis.
 The observed all-cause mortality for these 121,894 patients is below the predicted age-adjusted, all-cause mortality for this population based on national, age-adjusted death rates.
 Two of these deaths (0.002% of the total) were classified as suspected cases of Lyme carditis–associated mortality after review of available clinical information.